 Clomiphene Dosage and Administration

 Treatment of the selected patient should begin with a low dose, 50 mg daily (1 tablet) for 5 days.
-The dose should be increased only in those patients who do not ovulate in response to cyclic 50 mg Clomiphene citrate tablets USP.
+The dose should be increased only in those patients who do not ovulate in response to cyclic 50 mg Clomiphene citrate.
 A low dosage or duration of treatment course is particularly recommended if unusual sensitivity to pituitary gonadotropin is suspected, such as in patients with polycystic ovary syndrome (see WARNINGS; Ovarian Hyperstimulation Syndrome).